sentinel-hub/custom-scripts/planet_scope/true_color/README.md

 ## Evaluate and visualize

-As PlanetSpot is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playgorund links are not possible due to the personalized data credentials.
+As PlanetScope is commercial data, brought into Sentinel Hub as Bring Your Own Data, direct EO Browser and Sentinel Playgorund links are not possible due to the personalized data credentials.

 ## General description

-The true color product maps PlanetSpot band values B3, B2, and B1 which roughly correspond to red, green, and blue part of the spectrum, respectively, to R, G, and B components.
+The true color product maps PlanetScope band values B3, B2, and B1 which roughly correspond to red, green, and blue part of the spectrum, respectively, to R, G, and B components.

 ## Description of representative images